NicolaiFinstadLarsen/cs50p/Week-9-project/README.md

 In the end I found a pandas function that I could use to both format a column to include both date and the time of day, aswell as format the order of the date and time, and fill the time to always have 4 digits.

 # Thats it

+Or, it's not.
+Unittesting!

+## PyTest

+For unittesting with pandas I again had to do some research.
+What I learned is that the easiest is to just make a sample dataframe to use in tests and assert what is expected from the function, just with alot smaller dataframes.